wuyucheng2002/wuyucheng2002.github.io/_pages/about.md

 Currently, I am a second-year PhD student in the School of Computer Science, Peking University, supervised by Prof. <a href="https://wangleye.github.io" target="_blank">Leye Wang</a>.
 Before that, I received my B.E. degree from Shanghai University of Finance and Economics in 2023, supervised by Prof. <a href="https://www.diggg.cn/pages/researchPower.html?id=2105dc281b092af604065c5916e9c73a" target="_blank">Xiao Han</a>.

-My research mainly focuses on graph data mining, including privacy protection techniques and representation learning methods.
+My research mainly focuses on graph data mining, including representation learning methods and privacy protection techniques.
+Currently, I plan to study large-scale graph training and compression techniques.

-Now, I am looking for research opportunities combining graph computing with the emerging AI system optimization techniques.
-If you have a similar interest, feel free to contact me!

 <br/>